brianmaierjr/long-haul/_posts/2021-05-15-Macroeconomics-in-Brazil .markdown

 5. Foreing Sector

-The agents relate to eachother through two channels: a) transactions, and b) balance sheet.
+The agents relate to each other through two channels: a) transactions, and b) balance sheet.
 That is, they relate through **flows** (e.g., consumption, interest payments, government transfers) and through financial **stocks** (shares, bonds, deposits, etc.).

 Let's first check-out which are the most important transaction.
 With some cleaning procedures, below we illustrate their average values in relation to GDP: